Teaching

 Advanced Linear Algebra

-Instructor, Washington State University, Department of Mathematics and Statistics, 2025
+Instructor, Washington State University, Department of Mathematics and Statistics, Fall 2025

 Advanced linear algebra with an emphasis on practical matrix factorizations and special types of matrix classes.
 This class will cover the following topics: